xaynetwork/cargo_tai/docs/README.md

 # run a specific integration test binary
 # https://doc.rust-lang.org/cargo/reference/cargo-targets.html#integration-tests
-cargo-tai test --target x86_64-apple-ios --args test_x86_64_ios, -- integration
+cargo-tai test --target x86_64-apple-ios --args test_x86_64_ios -- integration

 # run a specific test in release mode
-cargo-tai tests --target x86_64-apple-ios --args test_x86_64_ios, -- --release
+cargo-tai tests --target x86_64-apple-ios --args test_x86_64_ios -- --release
 ```

+You can also use [`include_dir`](https://github.com/Michael-F-Bryan/include_dir) to embed resources
+into your binary (see test `test_data_host_and_device_include_dir` in `examples/test-project/src/lib/rs`).
+This way, you don't need to specify the resources using the `-r` flag.
+With large resources however,
+this may cause the app to take longer to transfer to the phone.
+By separating the code from the resources,
+the upload tools can skip resources already present in the app from the previous run.

 #### Running benchmarks on iOS

-We are using the `test-project` as an example.
+We are using the `examples/test-project` as an example.

 **Real device**